 Output drivers are transistors used to control power or ground (usually ground) to an; injector solenoid, modulator valve solenoid, AC relay, fan solenoid, intake heater relay, starter relay, EGR solenoids, just to name a few things the computer can control.
 The transistor is like a solid-state relay with no moving parts.
 Some engine computers have a separate Driver Module.
 Since these output devices generate the most heat in the computer, many of the computers use a finned design or a cooling plate to dissipate the heat.

 Service Tip: The output drivers are very sensitive to over-current (amperage) and can easily be burnt out by someone using a jumper wire or the wrong test procedure.
 If you have a bad Injector #5 Driver fault code, the driver for #5 Injector has probably been burnt out.
 Check the resistance in injector #5 solenoid.
 Low resistance or a short could cause the amperage to increase and damage the injector driver.

 Computer System Operation

-The computer is a collection of components such as memory, processors, analog to digital converters, voltage regulators, circuit boards and transistors much the same as a home computer.
-The vehicle computers have to endure a lot more variables in temperature, vibrations, and environment.
+The computer is a collection of components such as memory, processors, analog to digital converters, voltage regulators, circuit boards, and transistors much the same as a home computer.
+Vehicle computers have to endure a lot more variables in temperature, vibrations, and environment.
 That being said, the computers running the systems on our vehicles are very reliable.

 Example: The AC clutch coil is a high amperage electromagnet (10A).
 The AC clutch is turned on or off by the computer.
 The computer controls the ground path for the AC relay coil (pins 85 and 86), which is low amperage (.15A).
 The magnetism generated by the relay coil closes the NO contact (30 to 87) in the relay and connects the high amperage to the AC coil.
 This allows the computer to control a high amperage device with a low amperage control circuit.